 As a small national charity, to help meet the running costs of the resource, we charge a one-off £15.00 registration fee*.
 Go to our online shop to buy now

-What do people say about the resource?
+What do people say about the course?

 “More support than I’ve ever had.
-My ‘go to’ in the long wait for NHS services.”
+My ‘go-to’ in the long wait for NHS services.”